devops329/devops/instruction/unitTestingJwtPizzaService/unitTestingJwtPizzaService.md

 Before we can write a test that actually uses the functionality of the JWT Pizza Service we need to think about the service's dependencies.
 In this case it is the MySQL database.
 We have a choice here:

 1. **Unit test**: Mock out the the database dependency such that the service doesn't actually call the database.
-1. **Component test**: Let the service call the MySQL database so that we can actually tests that our SQL syntax is correct.
+1. **Component test**: Let the service call the MySQL database so that we can actually test that our SQL syntax is correct.

 The downside of component testing is that it complicates the test setup and potentially increases the time the test takes to execute.
 The downside of a pure unit test is that it doesn't actually test a core part of what the code is doing.
 You don't actually have any assurance that service can persist data correctly.